arielfr/universal-address/README.md

 ### About our API

+We provide a Public API that will allow to empower companies and goverments.
+How?
+Our API allows you to search by UA and get the locations.
+It is useful for companies that send packages like Fedex, DHL, USPS, etc.

+You can also get information about how many people is living in a certain area.
+That is a good tool for goberments to measure the population in their countries.

+For further information about our API, [here](https://universal-address.now.sh/docs) is the thechnical information using Swagger

 ## How we built it

 This application was created using **NodeJS**.
 These are the main packages that we are using: